 Hearing no news of her husband and son, Parvati becomes very worried and comes to Calcutta looking for them.
 However, while trying to flee a rogue, she comes under the wheels of a car and gets injured.
 Shambhu finds her on the road in a critical condition and takes her to the hospital.
 Life plays a cruel trick on the poor family again; to save Parvati’s life, they have to spend all their money which they had saved to get back their land.

 A broken Shambhu returns home with his family.
-Back at the village, their land is being auctioned and his old father goes mad unable to bear this shock.
+Back at the village, their land is being auctioned and his old father goes mad, unable to bear this shock.
 Shambhu goes to see his farm one last time and tries to take a handful of soil from his land, but is stopped and chased away by Thakur’s guards.
-The films ends with the family of three waling away from their land.
+The film ends with the family of three walking away from their land.

 Do Bigha Zamin is a sad film.
 What makes it more hurtful is the realization that between the India of 1950 and that of 2013, not much has changed for the Indian farmer.
-In today’s India we have thousands of Shambhus, committing suicide in the hinterlands of Vidharbha or forced to pick up guns in the plains of Orissa.
-This film is not a figment of imagination of the Director in order to create an ultimate tragedy, it is a part and parcel of millions who toil in the hot sun everyday, gaining very little and often losing every thing.
+In today’s India, we have thousands of Shambhus, committing suicide in the hinterlands of Vidharbha or forced to pick up guns in the plains of Orissa.
+This film is not a figment of the imagination of the Director in order to create an ultimate tragedy, it is a part and parcel of millions who toil in the hot sun every day, gaining very little and often losing everything.

-Coming to the performances, Balraj Sahni playes the role which would make him immortal in the annals of Indian Cinema.
+Coming to the performances, Balraj Sahni played the role which would make him immortal in the annals of Indian Cinema.
 Nirupa Roy and Rattan Kumar play their part well.